BeyondNFT/template-p5js/README.md

 Go in the directory and start editing the different file as needed.

-`main.js` contains the JavaScript
+- `main.js` contains the JavaScript
-`main.css` contains the CSS
+- `main.css` contains the CSS
-`preview.png` is the preview file that you will see in listings.
+- `preview.png` is the preview file that you will see in listings.

 You can edit the meta in `index.html` if you wish to change the name of the preview.

 ## Upload & Mint

 When you're done with editing, you can load [Our Zip Archive Upload Page](https://beyondnft.io/create/zip-upload) fill the form, validate the preview and mint on any of our supported networks!

+## Documentation

+Documentation about how ZIP Archive upload on BeyondNFT: [https://www.notion.so/ZIP-Archive-Upload-173f86388a2f48cebd6cf5e9a1af7e16](https://www.notion.so/ZIP-Archive-Upload-173f86388a2f48cebd6cf5e9a1af7e16)

+Documentation of p5js: [Documentation p5js](https://p5js.org/reference/)

 ## Questions, Comments or Requests?